 What are social networks?

-People from all over the world meet in social networks.
-The many networking opportunities fascinate adults, young people and children.
-They exchange information about hobbies, common interests and much more.
+Social networks connect people all over the world.
+This fascinates adults, young people and children.
+They share hobbies, common interests and much more.
 But what exactly is it about social media that fascinates young people in particular?
-And what prompts them to disclose information about themselves, some of it very personal?
+And what prompts them to reveal sometimes very personal information about themselves?

 Young people in particular are eager to present themselves.
 After all, their interests and social environment represent their personality.
-And this, in turn, earns them recognition from others.
-Social media help young people in this respect and support them in coping with developmental tasks.
-In the mostly adult-free spaces, young people can also try things out for themselves.
-They often don't have to fear parental judgment or sanctions.
+And this in turn brings recognition from others.
+Social media helps young people with this and supports them in coping with developmental tasks.
+Young people can also try things out in these mostly adult-free spaces.
+They often do not have to fear parental judgment or sanctions.

-In a very short time and without much effort, young people can try out identity models in social networks.
-The platforms are thus used in terms of identity management processes.
+A young person can try out identity models on social networks in a very short space of time and with little effort.
+The platforms are thus used with regard to identity management processes.
 For most young people, it is important to be authentic and at the same time "come across" as cool, sexy, serious or funny as possible.

 Social media are multi-functional.
-Thanks to the various ways they can be used, they appeal to almost every mood.
-If you're in a "no mood" mood, you can simply click through profiles or groups, use applications, and much more.
-If you're in the mood for action, you can get active, i.e. communicate and arrange meetings.
-Ultimately, as in real life, there is also a "peer pressure" that young people like to bow to in order to compete in their social reference group.
-If almost all of their friends are registered on a social network, the young person naturally has to try it out as well.
-Otherwise, he or she runs the risk of no longer being "up to date.
+They appeal to almost every mood thanks to the different ways they can be used.
+If you are in a "no mood", you can simply click through profiles or groups, use applications and much more.
+If you're feeling energetic, you can get active, i.e. communicate and make appointments.
+Ultimately, as in real life, there is also "peer pressure" that young people like to bow to in order to compete with their social peer group.
+If almost all of their friends are registered on a social network, the young person must of course also try it out.
+Otherwise, he or she would run the risk of no longer being "up to date".

 Tips for parents